Naoki-Yatsu/studio/additional_functions.md

 Multi-axis Chart Function
 --------------

 This version is able to create multi-axis chart.

-X-axis is only one.
+* X-axis is only one, Y-axes are 1-5 and right axis is enabled.
-Y-axis is 1-4 and can use left-right for 1st and 2nd Y-axis.
+* Bar, Scatter and OHLC can be used.
+* Show corss-hair for first item for each Y-axis.
+* Show horizontal and vertical line for X-Y axis.

 ![alt tag](https://raw.githubusercontent.com/Naoki-Yatsu/studio/master/meta/console.png)